Introduction

 Socks

 Socks are the next consideration.
-Wool or synthetic-fabric socks are the best for keeping your feet dry.
+Wool or synthetic-fabric socks wick sweat away from your body, keeping your feet dry.
 I like athletic socks with some thickness to them to cushion my feet and provide a bit of support.
-I wear these Puma socks.
+I’ve been wearing these Puma socks for several years.
 If you are wearing boots, you need a sock that comes up higher than the boot shaft.
 This is to avoid chafing on your leg in the boot above the sock line.
 Fred likes these hiking socks from Merrell.

 Testing your Shoe / Sock Combo

-Any new shoe/sock combination should be worn for a good period of time on several occasions before a long hike.
+Try out your new shoe/sock combination for good periods of time on several occasions before a long hike.
 You can wear them around while you run errands, clean house, or go for walks.
+Take some practice hikes over hilly ground if possible to ensure your feet don’t bang into the front of your shoe or boot on downhills.
 If your shoe/sock combo is bothering you, take care of it right away!
 Shoes can be returned or exchanged most places if they don’t show signs of wear.
+Keep working it until you find the right solution for you!

 Things to Bring on a Hike